-Courses I've taught include Composition, Introduction to Creative Writing, Personal Writing, Food Writing, The Art & Craft of Creative Nonfiction, Writing Fiction I & II, The Racial Imaginary, and Literature of Ethnicity & Migration, plus extracurricular workshops in radical revision, warping time (a prosaic possibility!), writing the open letter, and unpacking Peggy McIntosh's "invisible knapsack" of privileges.
+Courses I've taught include Composition, Introduction to Creative Writing, Personal Writing, Food Writing, The Art & Craft of Creative Nonfiction, Writing Fiction I & II, The Racial Imaginary, and Literature of Ethnicity & Migration, plus extracurricular workshops in radical revision, warping time (a prosaic possibility!), writing the open letter, writing about food, and unpacking Peggy McIntosh's "invisible knapsack" of privileges.
 In 2018, I served as the writing coach for a group of historians composing an anthology of essays about the making of modern food.

 Readings about education that have influenced me (and which I often discuss with students) include John Taylor Gatto's "Against School," Peter Elbow's "The Process of Writing: Growing" and "The Music of Form," Alfie Kohn's "The Dangerous Myth of Grade Inflation," Lee A. Tonouchi's "Da State of Pidgin Address," Liz Lerman's Critical Response Process, and Rainer Ganahl's "Strange Teaching: The Artist as Excellent and Miserable Teacher."